-The argument is that every ground instantiation of an atom variable is an atom, which can be guessed and checked in polynomial time: guess the images of atom variables under a ground solution ρ in the set of atoms in the current state, or in an arbitrary set of fresh atom variables of cardinality at most the number of different atom variables in the input (i.e. guess the function γ).
-Then instantiate the problem using γ , thereby removing all atom-variables.
+The argument is that every ground instantiation of an atom variable is an atom, which can be guessed and checked in polynomial time: guess the images of atom variables under a ground solution ρ in the set of atoms in the current state, or in an arbitrary set of fresh atom variables of cardinality at most the number of different atom variables in the input.
+Then instantiate accordingly thereby removing all atom-variables.
 The resulting problem can be decided (and solved) by an NP-algorithm as shown in this paper (Theorem 5.2).